Dublin landmarks

 St James's Gate, Dublin 8, opening hours: Sun-Thurs 10.00am-17.00pm, Fri-Sat 10.00am-19.00pm.

-The Guinness Storehouse is a must-see for anyone who enjoys the Irish dark ale.
-There you will learn more about the history of beer from Ireland.
-You will be shown how it is brewed.
+The Guinness Storehouse is definitely a must for anyone who likes the dark Irish beer.
+There you can learn more about the history of beer from Ireland.
+You will also be shown how it is brewed.
 There is also information about the Guinness family.
-Also worth a visit is the Gravity Bar on the top floor of the Guinness Storehouse.
-There you can enjoy your beer with a view of Dublin and the sights in the area.
-On a clear day, views extend to the Wicklow Mountains to the south and Howth to the north-east.
-What you at a Visit to the Guinness Storehouse you can experience everything in this article.
+The Gravity Bar on the top floor of the Guinness Storehouse is also worth a visit.
+There you can enjoy your beer with a view of Dublin and the sights in the surrounding area.
+On a clear day, the view extends as far as the Wicklow Mountains in the south and Howth in the northeast.
+What you should look for on a Visit to the Guinness Storehouse you can experience everything in this article.

 Old Jameson Distillery – one of Dublin's must-see attractions for whiskey fans